-A free PA Ticket is available if you are in receipt of higher rate DLA/PIP or equivalent, and are aged 11 or over.
+A free PA Ticket is available if you are in receipt of higher rate DLA/PIP or equivalent, and are aged 13 or over.

-People with Access needs who are not in receipt of high rate DLA/PIP, or who are under 11 years, may be able to bring a PA free of charge at Directors’ discretion.
+People with access needs who are not in receipt of high rate DLA/PIP may be able to bring a PA free of charge at Directors’ discretion.
 People who are deaf or hard of hearing may apply for a Communication PA ticket and will be assessed individually.

 these passes can only be used to supplement a paid-for carpark or paid-for campervan pass.